cogentcore/cogent/README.md

 * add gide icon to overall list and plug that into .gide extension -- need to generalize all that api so it is easily extensible.

-* filenode and fileinfo: detect +x files and mark as executable -- don't edit..
-* and in fact, if hilight doesn't recognize it, don't open!  seems to hang..

 * Find / replace in TextView -- isearch already there now..